mrGit-bit/paddle/README.md

 ## 📖 Overview

-This is a web application built using Django and Django Rest Framework (DRF) in the backend for managing a "Hall of Fame" for a group of paddle tennis players.
+This is a web application built using:

+- Django and Django Rest Framework (DRF) in the backend for managing a "Hall of Fame" for a group of paddle tennis players.

-The app features a front-end built with Django templates, JavaScript, and Bootstrap for styling.
-Users can view player rankings, detailed match records, and player profiles.
+- The app features a front-end built with Django templates, JavaScript, and Bootstrap for styling.
+Users can update match results, view player rankings, get some statistics and player profiles.

 <a id="index"></a>